bensincs/bensincs/README.md

 - I am very flexible with my work, i am happy to work as early or late as needed
 - All I ask is there is a chance for me to do a bit of exercise each day
 - I work well in groups, happy to facilite discussions or present to larger audiences
-- Enjoy pair and mo programming however i am also happy to go it alone.
+- I Enjoy pair and mob programming however i am also happy to go it alone.

 ## 🙂 What Motivates Me
 <details>